-If the part will not be consumed more than 100K pieces a year, the APSX-PIM is a perfect manufacturing machine for the part manufacturers by dedicating an APSX-PIM to each part.
-Low initial investment cost and fully automated production settings for several types of plastics makes it perfect solution for many low volume manufacturer such as medical device, aerospace and custom plastic part manufacturers.
+If the part will not be consumed more than 200K pieces a year, the APSX-PIM is a perfect manufacturing machine for the part.
+In fact, manufacturers will sometimes dedicate an APSX-PIM to each part.
+Low initial investment cost and fully automated production settings for many types of plastics make it perfect solution for many low volume manufacturers such as medical device makers, aerospace and also custom plastic part manufacturers.

 Engineering Prototype, Research and Development

 R&D part requests suddenly can ruin a well-run daily production schedule.
 APSX-PIM offers an alternative.
 Its low cost makes it perfectly suited to one-off designs.
 APSX-PIM allows product development departments to keep a machine "at the ready", dedicated solely to R&D work.
 There are many benefits to this approach.
 The prototype turn-around time is quicker, the product designers gain a clearer understanding of the manufacturing process, and consequently the final design is easier to manufacture when the production model shows up in the job queue of the injection machine shop.
-Development with the use of a APSX-PIM is more efficient, and allows a clear separation of the cost accounting of the daily conventional manufacturing processes from the costs of product development.
+Development with the use of a APSX-PIM is more efficient and eliminates the huge expense of typical conventional manufacturing processes, the expense all the way from an "idea" to production.
+It also allows a clear separation of the cost accounting of the daily conventional manufacturing processes from the costs of product development.

 Establishing a new business is always a high-risk task.
 The high capital cost of mold design and injection molding is difficult to justify and often impossible to use finance without a proven business plan.
 APSX-PIM can get you started at very low cost.
 By using a APSX-PIM instead of a high volume and large size injection machine, your business would have significantly lower capitalization costs.